alistaircol/ac-website/content/articles/publish-database-container-with-structure-and-data-for-ci.md

 ---

-A script, possibly something like [this](https://gist.github.com/alistaircol/7dac533f056cec38cd19b2571a52e4a0) which will use `mysqldump` to dump structure of schemas, and certain tables data for import later, to help test suite run, will create an output file, `crm.sql`.
+A script, possibly something like [this](https://gist.github.com/alistaircol/7dac533f056cec38cd19b2571a52e4a0) which will use `mysqldump` to dump structure of schemas, and certain tables data for import later.
+This will create an output file, `crm.sql`.

 This whole process of building the `crm.sql` file and the `docker image` might be best done inside a lambda/serverless part of infrastructure where the database is being hosted, but that's too out of scope for this humble tutorial.

-Creation of this file is a pre-requisite to building the new image.

 ---

 Building the new image with the structure is pretty easy once this file has been generated.

 The `Dockerfile` could look something like below.

+`DockerfileDbCi`:

 ```dockerfile {hl_lines=[4,5,6,7]}
 FROM mysql:5.7